torvalds/linux/Documentation/admin-guide/sysctl/kernel.rst

 =============   ===================================================
-tasks           print all tasks info mem             print system memory info timer           print timers info lock            print locks info if CONFIG_LOCKDEP is on ftrace          print ftrace buffer all_bt          print all CPUs backtrace (if available in the arch) blocked_tasks   print only tasks in uninterruptible (blocked) state
+tasks           print all tasks info mem             print system memory info timers          print timers info locks           print locks info if CONFIG_LOCKDEP is on ftrace          print ftrace buffer all_bt          print all CPUs backtrace (if available in the arch) blocked_tasks   print only tasks in uninterruptible (blocked) state